Kathleen C. Jeffries

 Ms. Jeffries practices primarily in the areas of business litigation, contracts and general transportation law, including cargo loss and damage claims and freight charge collections actions.

-Kathleen C. Jeffries is a partner in the firm with over 33 years of litigation, administrative, transactional and advisory experience in transportation and general business law.
+Kathleen C. Jeffries is a partner in the firm with over 34 years of litigation, administrative, transactional and advisory experience in transportation and general business law.
 With an emphasis on freight claim and freight charge litigation, she represents motor carriers, freight forwarders and property brokers, among other transportation entities, in civil litigation, regulatory and transportation-related misdemeanor proceedings, contract development and general business counsel.
-Ms. Jeffries currently serves as Chair of the Conference of Freight Counsel; is past president of the Transportation Lawyers Association; and is a recipient of the TLA’s Lifetime Achievement Award, Distinguished Service Award and Special Presidential Commendation for Leadership and Mentorship.
+Ms. Jeffries recently served as Chair of the Conference of Freight Counsel; is past president of the Transportation Lawyers Association; and is a recipient of the TLA’s Lifetime Achievement Award, Distinguished Service Award and Special Presidential Commendation for Leadership and Mentorship.
 She is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability; is recognized as a “Top Rated Lawyer in Transportation” by Martindale-Hubbell™ and American Lawyer Media; and has been selected as one of the top Southern California lawyers in the Southern California Super Lawyers Peer Survey Selection.

 On The Road